Data-Driven Software Engineering

-We aim to work in close collaboration with industry, to ensure that our research addresses questions of practical value, and to evaluate candidate solutions in real-life circumstances.
-Our research is firmly rooted in well-established disciplines of software engineering, such as software repository mining, program analysis, software reverse engineering, generic language technology, and empirical software engineering.
+The DataSED department works closely with industry to ensure that our research addresses real-world problems, and to test potential solutions in real-life circumstances.
+The research is firmly rooted in well-established disciplines of software engineering, such as software repository mining, program analysis, automated program repair, software reverse engineering, generic language technology, and empirical software engineering.